-The actuary would select a best estimate assumption which provides for the expense of the relevant policies and their supporting assets, including overhead.
+- The actuary would select a best estimate assumption which provides for the expense of the relevant policies and their supporting assets, including overhead.
 The insurer's other expense is irrelevant to the valuation of policy liabilities.
-Other expense includes expense related to policies which, for the relevant policies, was incurred before the balance sheet date, such as marketing and other acquisition expense, and expense not related to the relevant policies and their supporting assets, such as investment expense for the assets which support capital.
+Other expense includes - expense related to policies which, for the relevant policies, was incurred before the balance sheet date, such as marketing and other acquisition expense, and - expense not related to the relevant policies and their supporting assets, such as investment expense for the assets which support capital. - The assumption would provide for future expense inflation consistent with that in the interest rate scenario.

-- .32 The assumption would provide for future expense inflation consistent with that in the interest rate scenario. - A stable insurer's expense experience is pertinent if its expense allocation is appropriate for valuation of policy liabilities (or if the actuary can correct the inappropriateness, e.g., by reallocating corporate expense to operating lines of business). - A particular insurer may have an expectation of reduced expense rates, but the actuary would anticipate only a reduction which is forecasted with confidence. - .35 Investment expense comprises administration expense, both internal and external, expense related to investment income, such as deferred fees and commissions and direct taxes, and interest on money borrowed to finance investment.

-- The insurer incurs neither cash rental expense nor cash rental income on real estate which it owns and occupies.
-The actuary would deem such expense and, if the real estate supports the policy liabilities, such income at a reasonable rate in the selection of an assumption of expense and investment return. - .37 Certain taxes are akin to expenses.
+- A stable insurer's expense experience is pertinent if its expense allocation is appropriate for valuation of policy liabilities (or if the actuary can correct the inappropriateness, e.g., by reallocating corporate expense to operating lines of business). - A particular insurer may have an expectation of reduced expense rates, but the actuary would anticipate only a reduction which is forecasted with confidence. - .35 Investment expense comprises - administration expense, both internal and external, - expense related to investment income, such as deferred fees and commissions and direct taxes, and - interest on money borrowed to finance investment. - The insurer incurs neither cash rental expense nor cash rental income on real estate which it owns and occupies.
+The actuary would deem such expense and, if the real estate supports the policy liabilities, such income at a reasonable rate in the selection of an assumption of expense and investment return. - Certain taxes are akin to expenses.
 The actuary would make similar provision for them in the policy liabilities to the extent that they relate to the relevant policies and their supporting assets.
-They include both premium taxes, which are straightforward, and taxes whose basis is neither income nor net income but which may be complicated by a relationship with income tax; for example, those currently incurred may be offset against later income tax. - The low and high margins for adverse deviations are respectively 2.5% and 10% of best estimate expense including inflation thereof.
-No margin for adverse deviations is needed for a tax, such as premium tax, whose history has been stable. - .39 Selection of a higher margin for adverse deviations is appropriate to the extent that the insurer's expense allocation is inappropriate for the valuation of policy liabilities and the actuary is unable appropriately to adjust it for the valuation, relevant policies or the size of their supporting assets is unstable, distribution systems have different expense and growth rates, and expenses are volatile or not well controlled.
+They include both premium taxes, which are straightforward, and taxes whose basis is neither income nor net income but which may be complicated by a relationship with income tax; for example, those currently incurred may be offset against later income tax.

+- The low and high margins for adverse deviations are respectively 2.5% and 10% of best estimate expense including inflation thereof.
+No margin for adverse deviations is needed for a tax, such as premium tax, whose history has been stable. - The following additional significant considerations are taken into account when determining the level of margin for adverse deviations: - the distribution of general expenses by line of business, by product, or by issue and administrative expenses is not based on a recent internal expense study, - the allocation is not an appropriate basis for the best estimate expense assumption, - the expense study does not adequately reflect the appropriate expense drivers, or - future reductions in unit expenses (before inflation) are assumed.